Onsen Towel Review: is this finally the towel that doesn’t stink?

 How to care for the Onsen Towels

 Onsen says that you should wash the Onsen Towels on a gentle cycle every 3-4 days.
 Then they say to shake the towel gently and tumble dry.
-Don’t a fabric softener.
+Don’t use a fabric softener.
 We never use fabric softeners, however, we typically use The Laundress detergent (see our The Laundress Review).

 While we don’t purposely use bleach on the towels, we have used bleach a couple of times on the Onsen towels.
 That’s because they were simply mixed in with other whites that needed to be cleaned.